$\mathcal{C}$-Hereditarily conjugacy separable groups and wreath products: Preliminaries

-Following Remark~\ref{remark:intersections}, we see that whenever the class $\C$ satisfies property (c0), we have that $\NC(G)$ is a base at $1$ for a topology on $G$.
+Following Remark~\ref{remark:intersections}, we see that whenever the class $\C$ satisfies property (c0), the set $\NC(G)$ is a base at $1$ for a topology on $G$.
 Hence, the group $G$ can be equipped with a group topology given by a base of open sets

-This topology is known as the \textbf{pro-$\C$ topology} on $G$, and is denoted pro-$\C(G)$.
+This topology is known as the \textbf{pro-$\C$ topology} on $G$ and is denoted pro-$\C(G)$.
+In the case when $\C$ is the class of all finite groups, the pro-$\C$ topology on $G$, usually denoted as $\PT(G)$, is called the \emph{profinite} topology on $G$.

 If the class $\mathcal{C}$ satisfies (c1) and (c2), or equivalently, (c0) and (c1), then equipping a group $G$ with its pro-$\mathcal{C}$ topology is a faithful functor from the category of groups to the category of topological groups, as witnessed by the following lemma. \begin{lemma}[Lemma~2.2 in~\cite{mf_thesis}] Let $\C$ be a class of groups satisfying (c1) and (c2).
 Given groups $G$ and $H$, every morphism $\varphi\colon G\to H$ is a continuous map with respect to the corresponding pro-$\mathcal{C}$ topologies of $G$ and $H$.
 Furthermore, if $\varphi$ is a group isomorphism, then it is a homeomorphism of the topologies. \end{lemma}